 Dear Shalini,

-If the employee is jobless then the only remedy left is to file a police complaint.
+If the employee is jobless, then the only remedy left is to file a police complaint.
 However, before filing a police complaint, send a letter by speed post to him informing him what could happen if he does not pay back the excess amount.
-Write in the letter that if the police complaint is filed then it will be mentioned in Background Verification (BGV) whenever his prospective employer approaches your company for the verification.
+Write in the letter that if the police complaint is filed, then it will be mentioned in Background Verification (BGV) whenever his prospective employer approaches your company for verification.

-In this letter also clearly what were his dues and what excess amount has been paid.
+In this letter, also clearly state what his dues were and what excess amount has been paid.

 Thanks,